Affiliate, Vendor and Visitor Policy

 Drop off any unopened and unused Binx test kits at the following locations:

 - 6 MetroTech Center, Brooklyn, open Monday-Friday, 9 a.m.–4 p.m.

 - Kimmel Center for University Life (60 Washington Square South, 1st Floor), open Monday–Friday, 9 a.m.–6 p.m.

 - 15 East 84th St., Manhattan, open Monday-Friday, 9 a.m.–5 p.m.

 - 1 East 78th St., Manhattan, open Monday-Friday, 9 a.m.–3:15 p.m.

 - 345 East 24th St., Manhattan, open Monday-Thursday, 8 a.m.-6:30 p.m. and Friday, 8 a.m.–5 p.m.

 Vaccinations Required by NYU and Consequences of Noncompliance

-All NYU students - in the United States and at all NYU Study Away sites - are required to be fully vaccinated against COVID-19 for the 2021–22 academic year, unless they have been granted a medical or religious exemption.
+All NYU students - in the United States and at all NYU Study Away sites - are required to receive a COVID-19 booster vaccination as soon as they are eligible and upload proof of the vaccination, unless they have been granted a medical or religious exemption.
 This includes students in undergraduate, graduate, professional, non-credit, and non-degree programs.
-The deadline to upload proof of vaccination for the spring 2022 semester is December 15, 2021.
 Read more about the vaccine requirement.